gussmith23/website/_misc/pictures.md

   - path: /assets/personal-pictures/2019-09-brennan-nyc.jpg
     alt: Brennan and sleeping Gus
     caption: While back on the east coast, I visited New York.
-My friend Brennan put me up, and after driving all the way from Virginia, I was out like a light.
+My friend Brennan put me up, and after driving all the way from Mike's wedding in Virginia, I was out like a light.

   - path: /assets/personal-pictures/2019-09-michaela-sheetz.jpg
     alt: Michaela at Sheetz